 Before you complete your application, please take a moment to review the following information that will help inform your application process:

-- While our season runs through September 22, ideally the majority of our employees will be able to stay through LOAS 2 (August 30 or even later.)
+- While our season runs through September 17, ideally the majority of our employees will be able to stay through LOAS 2 (August 26) or even later.
 We know that it is nice to have some time at home between Star and college however, we expect applicants to commit to working on Star, as they would any job, and list a realistic departure date on their application.
-We will be offering some EOS incentives again in 2019:For every Pelican who begin work on or before June 30 and works up to and including September 22, a $100 bonus will be received after the completion of the season.For Pelicans who begin work on or before June 30 and works up to and including September 6, a $50 bonus will be received after the completion of the season.

 - The Truck/Waterfront Crew and Harbor Launch Operator positions require specific certifications or licensing.
 You must have or obtain a lifeguard certification prior to the start of the season if you are hired for the Truck/Waterfront Crew.
 If you do not have the certification or are unwilling to obtain it, do not apply for this crew.
 Applicants who apply for these roles should send a copy of their certification or license to our office.

-- If you have an questions regarding applying to work on Star Island, please contact our Office Manager, Kate Brady at: email@example.com (603) 430-6272
+- If you have any questions regarding applying to work on Star Island, please contact our hiring manager, Kate Brady at: email@example.com (603) 430-6272